tmeadon/meadon.me/blog/content/posts/custom-availability-tests-for-private-web-apps.md

 ## Function app

-Let's have a look at the Function App which can be found in the `./FunctionApp` directory in the [GitHub repo](https://github.com/tommagumma/custom-availability-test-example).
+Let's have a look at the Function App which can be found in the `./FunctionApp` directory in the [GitHub repo](https://github.com/tmeadon/custom-availability-test-example).
 We have a single function called `RunAvailabilityTest` which is configured with a timer trigger - here's the `function.json` file which defines the trigger:

-{{< gist tommagumma 45be49f43884ae49ef582263dec176b6 "function.json" >}}
+{{< gist tmeadon 45be49f43884ae49ef582263dec176b6 "function.json" >}}

 The `schedule` property contains a cron expression which tells the function to run once every minute - I kept the frequency high because I get impatient when I'm testing :eyes:.
 You can change this to whatever frequency is suitable for the web application you're monitoring.
 Take a look at the [docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=powershell) for more information about this type of trigger.

 Next let's look at the `run.ps1` file which contains the actual monitoring code:

-{{< gist tommagumma 45be49f43884ae49ef582263dec176b6 "run.ps1" >}}
+{{< gist tmeadon 45be49f43884ae49ef582263dec176b6 "run.ps1" >}}

 Firstly we construct the URL of the web application using app's hostname which is passed in using an [environment variable](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-powershell?tabs=portal#environment-variables).
 In my example this variable is set dynamically during the infrastructure deployment (using the output of the web app's deployment) however this could equally be set by a pipeline or some other deployment process.